By Chris DeaconJun 07, 2019

 Finally, scientific proof of what mothers have always known: pregnancy is an extreme sport.

-88 things nobody tells you about being pregnant “Human mothers have the biggest children and the longest pregnancies of all apes,” says study co-author and evolutionary anthropology professor Herman Pontzer—to the surprise of no mother anywhere—noting that the research “defines the realm of what is possible for humans.”
+“Human mothers have the biggest children and the longest pregnancies of all apes,” says study co-author and evolutionary anthropology professor Herman Pontzer—to the surprise of no mother anywhere—noting that the research “defines the realm of what is possible for humans.”

 But while the study hints that we all have an iron man in us, few of us have the will power to actually make it happen.
 “With pregnancy your body takes over and you have no control over it,” says Ponzter.
 “Every mother who has gone through a pregnancy has experienced that effort themselves.”